 Each year group has a termly class text which is explicitly linked to the wider curriculum of that stage.
 Thus, English lessons are taught through a repertoire of high-quality texts linked to the topics covered in Science, History and Geography lessons, making reading relevant to wider learning.
 This method also enables children to gain good foundations in their learning of scientific, geographical and historical facts and concepts.

 The SPS library

 We believe that everyone should be able to find their inlet into reading through their hobbies, preferences, inclinations, and sense of identity.
 Our library is continually being updated with a wide range of reading material with a purpose to encompass a wide spectrum of genres within fiction and non-fiction text types.
 We are also passionate that our school library reflects as many realities as possible and are continually sourcing books which feature characters and topics relating to different faiths, ethnicities, socio-economic backgrounds and family structures.
-Our lunchtime library club runs on a rota where children can drop in to read and take out books on their given day; we also offer ring-fenced library time for an afternoon for each year group on a half-termly basis.
+Our lunchtime library club enables children to read and take out books; we also offer ring-fenced library time for an afternoon for each year group on a half-termly basis.
 Here, the children can enjoy a more relaxed, informal atmosphere whilst the teacher can read or recommend books to children needing extra guidance.

 Reading at home in Foundation Stage and Key Stage 1